El Capitolio is one of the most emblematic buildings in Cuba. Yet I’ve passed by it for a year without ever wanting to enter.

 The Restoration Process

 Havana’s Historical Office started the restoration in 2010 after it was declared a national monument.
-Fortunately some of the original plans still existed and were digitized to help the process.
+Fortunately some of the original plans remained and were digitized to help the process.

-It has taken a long time because they first needed to evaluate the state of the building and what could be restored without causing further damage.
+It has taken a long time to restore because they first needed to evaluate the state of the building and what could be restored without causing further damage.

 When I visited it was possible to see the north side but not the south as it is being restored in regions, allowing visitors to see the progress.

 The roof had been leaking so it was tackled first.
 Yet they couldn’t simply fix the roof, they needed to understand why it was leaking and what supporting walls needed to be replace.
 Moreover, like everything in Cuba, the embargo slows things down as all materials need to come from Mexico or Western Europe.

 A true restoration, the project did not attempt to simply make El Capitolio look as it once had.
 But strived to use the same materials that were originally used.